onehilltech/gatekeeper/README.md

 ### Protecting routes

-The router definition above will expose the Gatekeeper routers at `/gatekeeper`.
-Lastly, define the routes you want to protect using the ```gatekeeper.auth.bearer``` Blueprint policy.
-For example, you can protect all routes on a given path:
+The last step is to define what routes require authorization (_i.e._, are protected) using the `gatekeeper.auth.bearer` Blueprint policy.

 ```javascript
 // app/routers/endpoint.js